shabiel/rpms-immunizations/NARRATIVE.md

 The lot number field in V Immunizations, I believe due to mistake, moved in VISTA from the existing RPMS field of .05 on the V IMMUNIZATIONS file to 1207.
-The old field still remains.
+The old field still remains but is unused in VISTA.

 # Visit file differences between VISTA and RPMS
 A visit in VISTA requires a hospital location (i.e. the clinic where it took